boromir674/biskotaki/CONTRIBUTING.md

 #### Fast and Focused

-Biskotaki is designed to do one thing, and do that one thing very well.
+Biskotaki Gold Standard is designed to do one thing, and do that one thing very well.

 * Cover the important use cases and as little as possible beyond that :)